Awsute/game/README.md

 # game
-So far this is just an unfinished 3d engine for the game I plan on making.
+So far this is just a 3d engine for the game I plan on making.